“[Herod] undertook a very great work, that is, to build of himself the temple of God.” -Flavius Josephus

 But for now, let’s take a look at the Temple’s history and how it was made.

 King Herod the Great

 To truly understand and appreciate the Temple in Jerusalem, we need to look at its history.

-He was known for his attempts to dissolve the Jewish religion and customs, and he often either took away people’s civil rights or imprisoned and killed certain people whom he heard might be plotting against him whether it was true or not.
-He routinely had spies out in the streets watching people who commonly met together.
+He was known for his attempts to dissolve the Jewish religion and customs, and he often either took away people’s civil rights or imprisoned and killed certain people whom he heard might be plotting against him, whether it was true or not.
+He routinely had spies in the streets watching people who commonly met together.
 And sometimes he would even disguise himself and mingle among the evening crowds to find out what people were saying about him.
 If he found a dissenter, he would persecute them in any way he could.